Sex Hormone Binding Globulin (SHBG)

 Determines hormone availability rather than production

-SHBG does not increase or decrease testosterone production.
-It determines how much circulating testosterone is available to tissues.
-Higher SHBG lowers free testosterone, while lower SHBG increases it.
+SHBG does not increase or decrease testosterone or estrogen production.
+It determines how much circulating hormone is available to tissues.
+Higher SHBG lowers free hormone levels, while lower SHBG increases them.

 Two individuals can have the same total testosterone but very different free testosterone levels due to differences in SHBG.
-This is one of the most common reasons laboratory values and symptoms do not align.
+In women, this is a common reason laboratory values and symptoms do not align, particularly in PCOS or during perimenopause.

 Sensitive to metabolic and hormonal signals

-SHBG responds to liver function, thyroid signaling, insulin sensitivity, and inflammatory state.
+SHBG responds to liver function, thyroid signaling, insulin sensitivity, estrogen exposure, and inflammatory state.
 Changes in SHBG often reflect broader metabolic or endocrine patterns rather than isolated reproductive issues.

 Who Should Pay Extra Attention to SHBG?